sshepard/TestMe_lite/README.md

  - Push it: git push origin yourName
  - Make a pull request in GitHub at https://github.com/sshepard/TestMe_lite

-If you can't because you are against pulls or are all out of forks, then you can hand-write your answers on a dead tree and shove them in an envelope (or email) to your technical contact, manager or recruiter person.
+If you can't because you are against pulls or are all out of forks, then email slshepard@gmail.com and we'll work out a solution.